Skip to main content

 What the repo now clearly covers

-The public docs now contain platform migration guides for: These guides now follow the same basic shape:
+The public docs now contain platform migration guides for: These guides now follow the same basic structure:

 • swap endpoint and credentials